How to select an objective function using information theory: Overfitting Bias

-where $k$ is number of independent parameters \cite{Akaike_1974}.
+where $k$ is the number of independent parameters \cite<>[note that historically, the formula includes an arbitrary factor of 2, which we omit throughout.]{Akaike_1974}.
 The first term is the log-likelihood, and the second is the expected overfitting bias.
-Note that $\ell$ is $\mathcal{O}(n)$, such that the relative magnitude of the bias term diminishes as $n>>k$.
+Note that $\ell$ is $\mathcal{O}(n)$, such that the relative magnitude of the bias term diminishes as $n$ increases.

 Now imagine two experimental scenarios.
 In the first, the model structure is fixed while the objective is varied.
-The model parameters are independent of the objective parameters, so we can separate their contributions to the overfitting term
+The model parameters are independent of the objective parameters, so we can separate their contribution to overfitting

 where $k_{1}$ and $k_{2}$ are the number of parameters in the model and objective, respectively.
 In the experiment, $k_{1}$ is fixed, so only the parameters in the objective ($k_{2}$) influence our selection.
 This means that if our only goal is to select an objective, we can ignore the parameters in the model entirely.
 Alternatively, the experiment might simultaneously vary the model structure and the objective to determine which combination performs best.
-In this case, we would apply cross-validation to prevent overfitting of the model parameters ($k_{1}$), then compute AIC on the test data and account for objective parameters ($k_{2}$) as in the previous experiment.
-For many practical problems with large datasets, overfitting by the objective parameters may be negligible; nevertheless, it is easy to correct by using AIC. }
+In this case, we could cross-validate to estimate the model parameters ($k_{1}$), then compute AIC on the holdout data and penalize by $k_{2}$ as in the previous experiment.
+For many practical problems with large datasets, the effect of overfitting $k_2$ may be negligible; nevertheless, it is easy to correct using AIC.